tasosalvas/spdiu/doc/configuration.md

 Setting `spdiu.version` on your `spdiu.yaml` will **pin** your preferred version, so that `get.install` does not get the latest one, but the one you specified instead.

-You can still manually install a different version by `inv get.install -v [version]`
+You can still manually install a different version by `siu get.install -v [version]`

 # Directory structure